 Mike Ditka on the Field

-Work Ethic is Everything
+Work Ethic is a Top Priority

 Mike Ditka’s Leap to NFL and Cigars

-The work ethic and discipline instilled in him landed Ditka as an all-American football player for the University of Pittsburgh.
+The work ethic and discipline instilled in him landed Ditka an all-American football player for the University of Pittsburgh.
 He was drafted in the first round by Chicago.
 He hadn’t given much thought to the NFL.
 Instead, he focused on a potential career as a dentist.
 Yet, life has a funny way of changing plans.
 Mike Ditka celebrated his signing with the Chicago Bears with his first cigar, a White Owl.

 Mike Ditka’s Love Affair With Cigars is Born